 Informed by best practices and the latest research, CLL staff and volunteers sculpt programming based on several key attributes of creative aging including mental exercise, physical exercise, challenging leisure activities, mastery achievement, and the establishment of strong social networks.
 CLL fosters community, strength, and creativity.
-Click here to see pictures of our CLL Classes.

 Support Groups for Caregivers

-In addition, some of the emotional and psychosocial needs of our older members are met through discussion groups such as “The Emotional Aspects of Aging,” “The Women’s Discussion Group,” and “The Men’s Discussion Group.”
+In addition, some of the emotional and psychosocial needs of our older members are met through discussion groups such as “The Emotional Aspects of Aging,” “The Women’s Discussion Group,” and “The Men’s Life Group.”

-For more information, please call our social worker, Letitia Maun, at 646.884.9471.
+For more information, please call our social worker, Letitia Maun at 646.884.9471 or email@example.com.

 PREGNANCY LOSS SUPPORT

 The Pregnancy Loss Support Program (PLSP) utilizes professionally-trained volunteers to provide telephone counseling and to facilitate in-person support groups for parents who have experienced miscarriage, stillbirth, or newborn death.
 All of our volunteers have experienced a loss themselves, so they can speak from experience to grieving parents, and at the same time continue their own healing process through service to others.
 Last year the program served more than 100 families.

 The Helen Bloom LINC (Lunch, Interaction, Nurturing, & Companionship) Program is an innovative day program that engages adults with memory loss through art, music, dance, recreational activities, and pet therapy in an intimate, nurturing environment.
 The program operates three times a week, engaging both the participants and their caregivers.
 The program is invigorating and encourages positive self-expression, improving their mood and function.